Jan 9 • 1HR 40M

 Dwarkesh Patel - 00:53:14:

-Yeah, by the way, what do you make of, is there a good, Georgist's critique of government itself?
-In a sense that government is basically the original land squatter and it's basically charging the rest of us rents or staying on rent that.
+By the way, is there a Georgist critique of the government itself?
+In a sense that government is basically the original land squatter and it's basically charging the rest of us rents.
 It's neither productively improving.
 As much as at least it's getting rents or must work.
-Like if you think about, even your landlord usually is not charging you 40%, which is what the income tax rate is in America, right?
-And it's like almost, you can view the land lord of America.
+Like if you think about it, even your landlord usually is not charging you 40%, which is what the income tax rate is in America, right?
+And it's almost like you can view America as the landlord of America.

 Lars Doucet - 00:53:46: